|

 Required Signals

-playback systems and laser graphics computer systems.
-These required signals
+on tape playback systems and laser graphics computer systems.

-are X, Y, R, G, B, Shutter, Ground and Interlock loop.
+These required signals are X, Y, R, G, B, Shutter, Ground and

 |

-signal whose voltage range is 10V peak-to-peak differential.
+analogue signal whose voltage range is 10V peak-to-peak

-the left side of the projection area.
-A differential voltage level
+laser beam to the left side of the projection area.
+A

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be +5V

 -5V. |

-signal whose voltage range is 10V peak-to-peak differential.
+analogue signal whose voltage range is 10V peak-to-peak

 vertically.

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be +5V

 -5V. |

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be

-shall be +2.5V and the voltage level of the inverted signal shall be
++2.5V and the voltage level of the inverted signal shall

 See “Colour Channel Usage” section, below. |

-differential voltage level of +5V shall produce maximum green
+green output.
+A differential voltage level of +5V shall

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be

-shall be +2.5V and the voltage level of the inverted signal shall be
++2.5V and the voltage level of the inverted signal shall

 See “Colour Channel Usage” section, below. |

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be

-shall be +2.5V and the voltage level of the inverted signal shall be
++2.5V and the voltage level of the inverted signal shall

 See “Colour Channel Usage” section, below. |